Informative

 We’ll be tackling the question in three parts:

-1. How people get to the top (The Process).
+1. The Process: How people get to the top

-2. The three greatest barriers (Money, Fitness & Experience).
+2. Money, Fitness & Experience: The three greatest barriers

-3. Road map suggested by Bikat Adventures.
+3. Road map as suggested by Bikat Adventures

 Mount Everest : How to get there?